seanmtracey/cloudinary-demo/README.md

 ## Project Structure

-The source files for this demo are in the `application` directory (`index.html`) and in the `application/assets/` directory.
+The source files for this demo are in the `application` directory.

-Within the `application/assets/` directory, you will find a `style.css` and `main.js` file which the `index.html` file will load when accessed through your browser.
+Within the `application/assets` directory, you will find a `style.css` and `main.js` file which the `index.html` file will load when accessed through your browser.

 All of the functional code - including the the calls the Cloudinary API - are in the `application/assets/main.js` file.